Google Logo

 Google Emblem

-Google has a mini-emblem in the form of a capital “G.” It consists of several color segments: blue, green, yellow, and red.
-The rainbow letter is used as an icon for a voice search service, a favicon for web resources, and an icon for a mobile application.
+Google has a mini-emblem in the uppercase letter “G,” consisting of several color segments: blue, green, yellow, and red.
+The rainbow letter is used as an icon for the voice search service, a favicon for web resources, and an icon for the mobile application.

 Google Symbol